baskar3078/testazurefunctions/README.md

 Configuration for storage account and Send Grid API key has to be updated in local.settings.json file after downloading the solution.
 They are currently not included in the solution.

+Use the azure function request to post to the http function.
+You need to use an valid email address to receive the email from Azure Function using SendGrid.

+Below is the content to go inside local.settings.json {
+    "IsEncrypted": false,
+  "Values": {
+    "AzureWebJobsStorage": "",
+    "AzureWebJobsDashboard": "",
+    "SendGrid": ""
+  }
+}